root-project/root/tree/ntuple/v7/doc/specifications.md

 The header checksum can be used to cross-check that header and footer belong together.

-The extension headers are just additional headers with an empty name and description.
+The schema extension record frame contains an additional schema description that is incremental with respect to the schema contained in the header (see Section Header Envelope).
+The interpretation of the information contained therein should be identical as if it was found directly at the end of the header.
-They are necessary when fields have been backfilled during writing.
+This is necessary when fields have been added during writing.

 The ntuple meta-data can be split over multiple meta-data envelopes (see below).